dusta/Dframe-docs/docs/database/queryBuilder.rst

  $query = $db->prepareQuery('SELECT * FROM users');
  $query->prepareWhere($where);

-You can use it for simpler queries with defined data and filters
+You can use it for simpler queries with defined data and filters.

 prepareOrder($orderBy, $sort)
 ^^^^^^^^^^^^^^
-A method used for sorting
+A method used for sorting.

 .. code-block:: php